Unordinal/UnosMods/ToolbotEquipmentSwap/README.md

 # ToolbotEquipmentSwap
 Lets you swap your equipment when playing as MUL-T with a dedicated key.
 It also optionally stops MUL-T's Retool ability from swapping his equipment slots.
 Configurable.

+*Note: The host **must** have the mod for it to work for everyone.
+Clients without the mod are unaffected.*

 ## Installation
 1. Move `ToolbotEquipmentSwap.dll` to `Risk of Rain 2\BepInEx\plugins`.